 Students seeking to register for a closed (filled to capacity) class are required to obtain permission from the instructor, the department chair and the registrar.

 Students may drop a course by the deadlines listed in the Registration Calendar.

 Important: Students who decide not to pay or attend after they have already registered for classes must complete a Drop/Add form and submit it to Student Services Central at the Middletown or Newburgh campus.
-Students will incur a tuition liability if they fail to withdraw on or before the start date of the semester.
+Students will incur a tuition liability if they fail to withdraw before the start date of the semester.

 * Students who have unmet financial obligations to the College or who have failed to comply with college requirements, such as proof of immunization, will not be permitted to register, receive or send transcripts, or provide proof of enrollment to other agencies/institutions until the stop/hold is cleared with the issuing office.